Table of Contents

 - Don’t feel guilty for taking assertive action with your children.
 Their mental health and wellbeing are very much in your hands.
 Arm yourself with knowledge and an open heart to help your child navigate this challenging period of development.
 Here is advice from a child psychiatrist.

 - Recent research suggests that filters alone will not protect your children from accessing online pornography.
 This parents’ guide emphasises the need to keep the lines of communication open as more important.
 Making porn harder to access however is always a good start especially with young children.
 It is worth putting filters on all internet devices and checking on a regular basis that they are working.
 Check with Childline or your internet provider about the latest advice on filters.

 What Apps might help?

 - There are many software and support options.
 Ikydz is an app to allow parents to monitor their kids’ use.
 Gallery Guardian notifies parents when a suspicious image appears on their child’s device.
 It deals with the risks around sexting.

 - Moment is a free app that allows a person to monitor their use online, set limit and receive nudges when reaching those limits.
 Users have a tendency to underestimate their usage by a significant margin.
 This app is similar but not free.
 It helps people reboot their brain with help along the way.
 It’s called Brainbuddy.

 - Here are some other programmes that may be useful: Covenant Eyes; Bark; NetNanny; Mobicip; Qustodio Parental Control; WebWatcher; Norton Family Premiere; OpenDNS Home VIP; PureSight Multi.
-Here is an article and list from July 2019 from PC World.
-Their appearance in this list does not constitute an endorsement by The Reward Foundation.
+The appearance of programmes in this list does not constitute an endorsement by The Reward Foundation.
 We do not receive financial benefit from sales of these products.